 These Halloween ghost eggs are SO easy and are a huge hit with kids.
 Some Boy's gotten to the point that he's starting to get picky about what he eats.
-Doing cute things like drawing faces or designs on his food with edible markers keeps food fun and interesting…and helps keep me sane at snack time, which is a challenging task when you're wrangling a 1-year-old!
+Doing cute things like drawing faces or designs on his food with edible markers keeps food fun and interesting.
+It also helps keep me sane at snack time, which is a challenging task when you're wrangling a 1-year-old!

 Halloween Ghost Eggs

 Hard-boiled eggs plus a food dye pen.
 That's it.
 These things are so ridiculously simple.
 To get them to stand upright, you'll want to quickly de-shell the eggs after boiling them and then set them all upright in tupperware containers while they're still warm.
 Since the eggs are still a little “smushy” in that state, they'll sink down and create a nice, flat little base that will help them stand upright on a plate.
 If they're still not standing totally upright, simply use a knife to cut a jagged edge around the bottom.

 As far as how to best draw faces on the slick egg surface, paper towels are your friend!
 Older kids may want to get involved in this process with different colored pens.
 They can make dracula ghost eggs, Frankenstein ghost eggs and more!
 This can also be a fun idea around Easter fo ready-to-eat pre-peeled egg snacks.

 Ghost eggs would be a fantastic treat for a Halloween party, and other parents will appreciate the inventive alternative to the usual sugary snack that kids tend to gorge on throughout October.